 * I would prefer our children to see this film (The Snowman) and listen to this music.
 The lyrics, the music and this boy's voice come from somewhere magical.
 Every now and again, man creates something that is worthy of ringing through eternity.
 [Tin Cup review USA 2014]

 * What is almost unheard of is for a composer deliberately to abandon a flourishing career in media-music in order to devote himself exclusively to his 'own' or 'real' music.
 Yet this is what Howard Blake has done.
 What is even more unusual is that far from disowning his alter ego, the kind of musician he was and the kind of music he produced for the first 10 years of his professional life, he has found in them the mainspring of a remarkable personal renaissance.
 Much of the raw material of his most significant works -the Toccata for Orchestra and the Piano Concerto- derives from this source, but so refined, processed, enhanced, sublimated, as to be scarcely recognisable.
 The end product has a deceptive simplicity not unlike that of of Mozart.
 I mention Mozart advisedly since the classical qualities implicit in scores like The Snowman and the Diversions for Cello and Orchestra are on full frontal display.
 There is a child-like exuberance and spirit of delight, but a shrewd supervisory intelligence plots every move and never allows the plain, ordinary, even commonplace musical language it speaks ever to to sound plain, ordinary or commonplace.'
-[Christopher Palmer, Philharmonia Orchestra programme-note UK 1991 ]
+[Christopher Palmer, Philharmonia programme-note]

 Highbridge Music Ltd was incorporated in 1983 and is a music publishing company which exclusively publishes the works of English composer Howard Blake.